 By doing your research ahead of time will save you many wasted time and get you on track faster.
-The tips in this article about a home monitor will help you reach your blood pressure goals and make it easier to maintain your desired BP levels.
+The tips in this article about a home monitor will help you reach your blood pressure goals and make it easier to maintain your desired BP levels 1.

 Home Blood Pressure Monitors – Things To Know

-There are 2 main types of home blood pressure monitors, upper arm cuff and wrist monitor.
+There are two main types of home blood pressure monitors, upper arm cuff and wrist monitor.
 The upper arm cuff is more accurate than a wrist monitor and should be used first.

-Numerous studies have concluded the upper arm measurements are more accurate and consistent (resource).
-I wrote a review of the upper arm monitor I highly recommend, you can read about it by clicking here.
-In addition, the American Heart Association recommends the same type of monitor.
+Numerous studies have concluded the upper arm measurements are more accurate and consistent 3.
+I wrote a review of the upper arm monitor I highly recommend for accuracy.
+You can read about it by clicking here Welch Allyn 1700 Accuracy.

 - The upper arm is too big for a traditional upper arm cuff to fit properly.
 Typically, this happens when a person is overweight.